 Neither total CEEQ scores or subscale scores differed significantly between males and females.
 There was no correlation between BMI and total CEEQ score or scores on either subscale.
 However, age was negatively correlated with total CEEQ, and with hedonic and appetitive subscale scores – potentially reflecting reduced cannabis effects on appetite with increasing age.
 After controlling for age, gender and BMI, we found that increased frequency of use was associated with reduced appetitive drive.
 Taken together, the effects on appetitive drive may therefore be more related to frequency of use than to age per se.
 Conversely, there was a positive association between frequency of use and hedonic subscale scores.
 These data may thus reflect selective tolerance to drug effects on eating initiation, while actions on the maintenance of eating and food reward remain intact, or are enhanced, with increased use.
 This possibility is in line with investigations into the efficacy and tolerability of dronabinol (a synthetic form of Δ9THC approved for HIV-related anorexia) which observed tolerance to initially increased caloric intake following repeated high doses (Bedi et al., 2010).
 However, as our frequency of use measure is crude, the regression analysis needs to be interpreted with caution.

-The MANOVAs comparing medicinal and recreational users on CEEQ scores suggest that those who report using cannabis for medicinal reasons (including to improve appetite) show lower scores on the appetitive subscale in sample 1, and both subscales in sample 2 than those who do not report medicinal use (de facto recreational users).
-Perhaps this reflects a lower baseline for these aspects of the eating experience in medicinal cannabis users.
-This is something which can be explored further in randomised controlled trials with more specific samples of medicinal users, rather than the collective sample of medicinal user types employed in the current analysis.
+Analyses comparing medicinal and recreational users’ CEEQ scores suggest that those who report using cannabis for medicinal reasons (including to improve appetite) show lower scores on the appetitive subscale in Sample 1, and on both appetitive and hedonic subscales in Sample 2, than those not reporting medicinal use (de facto recreational users).
+Perhaps these differences reflect a lower baseline for these aspects of the eating experience in medicinal cannabis users.
+This is something which can be explored further in randomised controlled trials with more specific samples of medicinal users, rather than the broad sample of medicinal user types employed in the current analysis.

 The appetitive subscale includes items that drive or lead to the initiation of eating, such as increased hunger (e.g. ,“I feel hungrier”), increased incentive salience of food (e.g., “if I see food I want to eat it”), and increased capacity for food (e.g., “No matter how much I eat, I don’t feel full”).

 Increased hunger has been reported previously in cannabis users by Haines and Green (1970), and corroborates findings from the animal literature of appetite-related brain endocannabinoid activity (Kirkham et al., 2002).
-Similarly, increased incentive salience (i.e., food “wanting”) is regularly observed in animal models, whereby CB1 receptor stimulation will lead to energised food seeking, advanced onset of eating (Kirkham & Williams, 2001; Williams & Kirkham, 2002), increased effort to obtain food (Gallate et al., 1999; Jones & Kirkham, 2012), and hyperphagia in pre-fed, satiated rats following oral THC (Williams et al., 1998).
+Similarly, increased incentive salience (i.e., food “wanting”) is regularly observed in animal models, whereby CB1 receptor stimulation will lead to energized food seeking, advanced onset of eating (Kirkham & Williams, 2001; Williams & Kirkham, 2002), increased effort to obtain food (Gallate et al., 1999; Jones & Kirkham, 2012), and hyperphagia in pre-fed, satiated rats following oral THC (Williams et al., 1998).

 Following on from the psychopharmacological changes that promote the initiation of eating, we describe a factor which relates to multiple hedonic components associated with eating for pleasure, and which maintain eating once initiated.
 These include: enhanced smell of food; a general increased attractiveness of food (“Foods that I wouldn’t normally eat become more appealing”); enhanced taste and appreciation of flavours (e.g., “food is more delicious”); orosensory and post-oral reward (e.g., “The sensation of chewing and swallowing is enhanced”), and post-prandial evaluation (“Food is more satisfying”).